-- Your baby might be trying to fill his/her tummy before bedtime; this may result in them sleeping more extended stretches after Clustered Feedings.
+- Your baby might be trying to fill their tummy before bedtime; this may result in them sleeping more extended stretches after Clustered Feeding.

 - Growth spurts.
 Babies need to do a lot of growing and will, therefore, go through a few growth spurts.
 They need the energy to grow and thus need extra breast milk during these times.

 - Colic and Acid reflux.
-The sucking motion while breastfeeding, triggers movements in the intestines, thus helping the milk to move along faster and to get digested quicker; this means that the constant feeding is soothing for those with colic and reflux.
+The sucking motion while breastfeeding triggers movements in the intestines, thus helping the milk to move along faster and to get digested quicker; this means that constant feeding is soothing for those with colic and reflux.

-- Your milk flow is slower in the evenings, and your milk is not as rich as in the mornings.
+- Your milk flow is slower in the evenings and not as rich as in the mornings.

-- Your baby might need some extra bonding and comforting.
+- Your baby might need some extra bonding and comfort.
 If you're working during the day, your baby might need this time to bond more.

-- Some experts believe that it's nature’s way of telling your body (via cluster feeds), that your baby needs more milk to assist with the immediate growing phase!
-Whether it’s a growth spurt or to match the increase in demand, milk production is stimulated by the constant feeding.
+- Some experts believe it's nature’s way of telling your body (via cluster feeds) that your baby needs more milk to assist with the immediate growing phase!
+Whether it’s a growth spurt or to match the increase in demand, milk production is stimulated by constant feeding.

 Why Should I Allow Clustered Feedings?

-- Bunch feeding will boost or build-up your milk supply.
-The more your baby feeds, the more milk you’ll produce; this is great for building up a breast milk backup stock for when you need to go back to work or when planning a vacation.
+- Bunch feeding will boost or build up your milk supply.
+The more your baby feeds, the more milk you’ll produce; this is great for building up a breast milk backup stock for when you need to go back to work or plan a vacation.

-- Your baby is receiving extra immune protection factors and benefits from increased gut protection!
+- Your baby receives extra immune protection and benefits from increased gut protection!